RATE Excel Function

-Below are the few error details which can comes in RATE in excel as the result if wrong arguments passed in the RATE in Excel.
+Below are the few error details that can come in RATE in excel as the result if wrong arguments passed in the RATE in Excel.

-- Error handling #NUM!: If the interest RATE do not converge to 0.0000001 after 20 iterations, then RATE excel function returns the #NUM!
+- Error handling #NUM!: If the interest RATE does not converge to 0.0000001 after 20 iterations, then the RATE excel function returns the #NUM!
 Error value.

 - Error handling #VALUE!: RATE excel function through a #VALUE!
 Error when any non-numeric value has been passed in the Rate formula in Excel argument.

 - You need to convert the number of period to month or quarter as per your requirement.

 - If the output of this function seems like 0, then there is no decimal value, then you need to format the cell value to percentage format.